What Is Winmail.dat? Why Outlook Sends It & How to Open It

 Lost productivity and missed deadlines when important files can't be accessed immediately.

-How to Open Winmail.dat Files
+How Do I Open Winmail.dat Files?

 Recommended Solution for iOS Users